sgleich/MATLAB_ContourMap/README.md

 \
 ![](static/SPOT_Contour.png)
 This tutorial will produce the plot above.
-This is an contour plot of the satellite-derived chlorophyll a concentrations observed on June 4, 2022 near the San Pedro Ocean Time-series monitoring station.
-The data used to make this plot were obtained from CMEMS
+This is an contour plot of the satellite-derived chlorophyll a concentrations observed on June 4, 2022 near the San Pedro Ocean Time-series monitoring station (in between the Port of LA and Catalina Island).
+The data used to make this plot were obtained from CMEMS.

 ## 1.)
 CMEMS data download
 Satellite data (e.g. chlorophyll, sea surface height, etc.) can be downloaded through the Copernicus Marine Service website (https://marine.copernicus.eu).
 This site will allow you to download your z variable of interest (to be contoured) at your desired latitude and longitude.